 Amrita Iyer blogs at The Food Samaritan.
 Do take a few minutes to check out the blog.
 It is versatile and interesting, with recipes ranging from food from different Indian regions, to soups and salads, curries and gravies, sauces and cakes!
 I had given her as her secret ingredients, gram flour and coriander seeds, and she made this delicious looking Papda ki Subzi which I must try out soon too!

 While deciding on the recipe I wanted to make for this month’s theme, I browsed through Pallavi Nigam Sahay’s wonderful cookbook, The Bhojpuri Kitchen.
 It describes the food of this region and has a number of well explained recipes, all of them mouth watering.
 I loved the book and am going to make more of these recipes soon.
-I referred her recipe for Baingan Badi Sabzi to the extent of some of the quantities, however I did not follow the recipe to a large extent as I made a different version with spinach and dill leaves.
+I referred her recipe for Baingan Badi Sabzi for the ingredient quantities, however I did not follow the recipe to a large extent as I made a different version with spinach and dill leaves.

 - In this recipe for making Baingan Badi Sabzi, I have added spinach and dill leaves which actually make it a Baingan Badi Saag Sabzi, a wholesome, nutritious and tasty dish.
 You may omit the greens if you wish, but I think it adds a lovely dimension to the flavours.